poroh/psip/README.md

 # Pirahã SIP

-This libary previously was part of piraha sip but now it is separate project that goal:
+This libary previously was part of piraha hunt group project but now it is separate project that pursue goals:

-* Create reasonable architecture
+* Create reasonable architecture for SIP applications
 * Provide high-level interface for writing SIP-aware programs

 ## Approach to design